mrrosoff/React-Static-Site/README.md

 ## About Project

 This template repository is a great starting point for a github pages static website.
-Utilizing node, webpack, and React, the template is ready for both development and production.
+Utilizing Node, Vite, and React, the template is ready for both development and production.

 The template comes bundled with the following technology.